KK Chief - 64" Replica Balsa Kit

 Most orders are shipped via Royal Mail’s Tracked 48 service.

-We are in the middle of nowhere and so our Royal Mail collection is at around 1pm.
+We are in a very rural location and so our Royal Mail collection is at around 1pm.

 Example: